OFFLINE-GmbH/oc-bootstrapper/README.md

 The following steps will be taken care of:

 1. The latest October CMS gets downloaded from github and gets installed
-2. All composer dependencies get installed
+2. All composer dependencies are installed
 3. A `dev` environment gets created for you where all your settings from the config file are set
 4. Some sensible configuration defaults for your `prod` environment get set
 5. Your database gets migrated